Actindo-AG/Documentation/README.md

 ## Gitub Workflow

-In the following, the setup and configuration of all necessary software as well as the cloning of the GitHub documentation repository and the Git documentation workflow from creating a new branch up to merging the branches is described.
+In the following, the setup of all necessary software as well as the cloning of the GitHub documentation repository and the Git documentation workflow from creating a new branch up to merging the branches is described.

-### Software
+### Software setup

 The following software needs to be installed and configured:
 - [Code editor](#code-editor)